okonomichiyaki/supercat/000-SUPERCAT.md

 <#ifdef campaign>
 ## Act I Setup

 Set up the game according to the Blighted Reach rulebook, but make changes at the steps listed below.
+See "Difficulty Modifiers" section for more details on optional steps.

-**1.B.** If playing on "normal" difficulty, give the initiative marker to a bot, and seat the player(s) last in turn order. *(see optional "Difficulty Modifiers" section for more details)*
+**1.B.** (optional) Give the initiative marker to a bot, and seat the player last in turn order.

 **2.B.** Assign "A" Fates using any method you like. *(suggestion: the player draws 2 "A" Fate cards and chooses one, then randomly assign each bot an "A" Fate card)*

 **2.G-H.** When the bot places a building, randomly select an empty building slot from among those eligible.
-The first building each bot places will be a city and the second will be a starport. *If a bot is the Believer, check that Fate's procedures for special instructions.* (optional Difficulty Modifier) Place an extra ship in each system with bot pieces. *(see "Fleet Readiness" under "Difficulty Modifiers")*
+The first building each bot places will be a city and the second will be a starport. *If a bot is the Believer, check that Fate's procedures for special instructions.* (optional) Place an extra ship in each system with bot pieces and give each bot one random resource.

 **2.J.** Deal 6 cards to each player, but do not deal cards to the bot(s).
 Place a counter on each bot's board showing a value of 6 faceup.